-Previously, I helped grow an education technology startup, SharpScholar, that creates better student-teacher engagement software for higher education.
-Within 8 months of its founding, we reached 20,000 active students across the world with 100+ professors.
-Subsequently, I spent a summer at ICM Partners in New York, one of the largest entertainment firms in the world, where I was staffed as one of the youngest consultants for media clients such as Spike Lee and Ashton Kutcher for their media and technology ventures.
+Entering into my sophomore year at Queen’s University, I helped work on an education technology startup (SharpScholar) that creates better student-teacher engagement software for higher education.
+Within 18 months of its founding, we reached 20,000 active students across the world with 100+ professors.
+Subsequently, I spent a summer at ICM Partners in New York, one of the largest entertainment firms in the world, where I was staffed as one of the youngest consultants for media clients (e.g. Spike Lee) for their media and technology ventures.

 In 2015, I co-created 'Innovate Queen's' with the mission of providing communities of student creators/civic leaders with access to mentorship and resources in order to help them eliminate barriers to reach their full creative potential.
 Notable mentors of the organization now include Forbes 30U30 alumni, global best selling authors and notable founders such as Tom Coburn, James Beshara, and Robin Sharma.
 As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon: QHacks.
 We received 1500+ applicants with a variety of top tier partners including Microsoft, TD & Deloitte.
 Since then, Qhacks has grown to one of the nation's largest Hackathons.